Ocean Literacy Education and Outreach

 The Snohomish MRC is conducting outreach events and providing educational material within our communities; at local higher education campuses as well as public school districts to encourage participants of all ages.
 The goal with the call to action is to create a simple and straightforward way for citizens to learn about and engage in local projects.

 PHASE I GOALS

-Introduction of the MyCoast app, launched in 2016, creates a clear call to action for the audience to participate in local projects after the films.
+Introduction of the MyCoast app, launched in 2016, created a clear call to action for the audience to participate in local projects after the films.
 The app facilitates awareness of Snohomish County projects that currently address issues affecting all of us, further emphasizing connection and sense of place to participants.

 PHASE II GOALS

-The Snohomish County Marine Resources Committee are excited to share the educational film “Discover the Salish Sea,” produced and directed by Dr. Florian Graner.
+The Snohomish County Marine Resources Committee is excited to share the educational film “Discover the Salish Sea,” produced and directed by Dr. Florian Graner.
 Florian lives locally in the Salish Sea, holds a PhD in Marine Biology, and has created this film for us to share with Snohomish County Schools.
 The film was made specifically for Snohomish County audiences and features footage of our region which residents may recognize.

 The educational film is provided in DVD format with included USB drive containing corresponding curriculum which meets the Next Generation Science Standards.
 If your school is interested please contact MRC staff for more details.